 The Writing Portfolio is a compilation of a student's academic writing, given their major or minor concentration (e.g., literature analyses, professional essays, and/or creative writing).
 Students wishing to create and complete the Writing Portfolio will choose a faculty member who will direct their portfolio, helping the student decide which written pieces to include in their portfolio and what revisions and new work should be completed and included.
 Students will also need to choose another faculty member to be a portfolio reader who will provide additional feedback related to necessary revisions.
 To begin the process, follow these steps:

 - Read the Writing Portfolio Guidelines for complete information.
-(Note that completed Writing Portfolios will be eligible for the Zurava Award, which is accompanied by a monetary prize and awarded at the English Department Banquet in the Spring.)
+(Note that completed Writing Portfolios will be eligible for the Zurava Award, which is accompanied by a monetary prize and awarded at the English Department Awards Ceremony in the Spring.)

-- Refer to the Portfolio Requirements and Permission form on the last page of the above Writing Portfolio Guidelines pdf.
+- Refer to the Signatures/Permission information on page 2 of the Writing Portfolio Guidelines PDF above.

 - Choose a faculty member to serve as your Writing Portfolio Director.